Monday, November 27, 2023

 Northern hemisphere and it is the month of October.

 The place where I live at about 30o N, October is the month of transition from summer to winter.
-There is chill in the air and even if there were no calendars to look at, there are enough signs all around that changes are happening.
+There is chill in the air and even if there were no calendars to refer to, there are enough signs all around that changes are happening.
 Buddhist followers would say not to be surprised because impermanence is a fundamental tenet in the universe.
 And for a good measure they would have also added that clinging to things and wishing them not to change is an invitation to suffering.

 But philosophy aside, October and autumn are wonderful times of year when the soul wants to transition into a few months of introspection.
 And of course, there will be no more yard work to do — cut the grass, weed the flower bed, protect the tomatoes vines from cutworms.